Rjchauhan18/gtu_notification/README.md

 # GTU-NOTIFICATION

 [![GTU-NOTIFICATION](https://github.com/Rjchauhan18/gtu_notification/actions/workflows/actions.yml/badge.svg)](https://github.com/Rjchauhan18/gtu_notification/actions/workflows/actions.yml)
 [![CodeQL](https://github.com/Rjchauhan18/gtu_notification/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/Rjchauhan18/gtu_notification/actions/workflows/github-code-scanning/codeql)

 ## Description

-- This program checks a [gtu website](https://www.gtu.ac.in) for new notifications and sends an email to a list of people if a new notification is found.
-It uses a web-scraping library to extract the notification information from the website, and sends the email.
-The program also remembers the link to the last notification that it found so that it can check if a new notification has been posted since the last time it was run.
+This program checks the [GTU website](https://www.gtu.ac.in) for new notifications and sends an email to a list of people if a new notification is found.
+It utilizes a web-scraping library to extract notification information and sends the email.
+The program also keeps track of the link to the last notification, ensuring it checks for new notifications since the last run.

 ## Language

 - Python

 ## Author

 - [@Rjchauhan18](https://github.com/Rjchauhan18)